pulumi/docs/quickstart/azure/tutorial-container-webserver.md

     This example uses the [@pulumi/azure](https://pulumi.io/reference/pkg/nodejs/@pulumi/azure/) package to create and manage two Azure resources including: an [azure.core.ResourceGroup](https://pulumi.io/reference/pkg/nodejs/@pulumi/azure/core/#ResourceGroup) which will contain the ACI instance and [azure.containerservice.Group](https://pulumi.io/reference/pkg/nodejs/@pulumi/azure/containerservice/#Group) which will run an `nginx` Docker container.

-1. To preview and deploy changes, run `pulumi update`.
+1. To preview and deploy changes, run `pulumi up`.
 The command shows a preview of the resources that will be created and prompts on whether to proceed with the deployment.
 Note that the stack itself is counted as a resource, though it does not correspond to an actual cloud resource.

     ```bash
-    $ pulumi update
+    $ pulumi up
     Previewing update (azurewebserver-dev):

         Type                             Name                               Plan